Rationally connected threefolds with nef and bad anticanonical divisor: Introduction

-For a nef divisor $D$ on $X$, we call it good if its Iitaka dimension and its numerical dimension are equal, otherwise we call it bad.
-By a result of Kawamata \cite[Thm.~6.1]{MR782236}, if $-K_X$ is good then it is semi-ample.
+We call a nef divisor good if its Iitaka dimension and its numerical dimension are equal, otherwise we call it bad.
+By a result of Kawamata \cite[Theorem 6.1]{MR782236}, if $-K_X$ is good then it is semi-ample.
 In this paper we focus on the much more delicate case where $-K_X$ is nef but not semi-ample.
-Bauer and Peternell have shown in \cite[Th.~1]{MR2129540} that this implies that the nef dimension (see Definition \ref{nefdim}) $n(-K_X)=3$, the numerical dimension $\nu(-K_X) = 2$ and the Iitaka dimension $\kappa(-K_X)=1$ (in fact they show that $h^0(X,\mathcal{O}_X(-K_X))\geq 3$).
-It is thus natural to start the investigation with the base locus of the anticanonical divisor.
-We start with the case when the base locus has no divisorial part which is missing in \cite[Prop.~7.2]{MR2129540}.
+Bauer and Peternell have shown in \cite[Theorem 1]{MR2129540} that this implies that the nef dimension (see Definition \ref{nefdim}) $n(-K_X)=3$, the numerical dimension $\nu(-K_X) = 2$ and the Iitaka dimension $\kappa(-K_X)=1$ (in fact they show that $h^0(X,\mathcal{O}_X(-K_X))\geq 3$).
+It is thus natural to start the investigation with the base locus of the anticanonical system.
+We start by addressing the case in which the base locus has no divisorial part - a case that was not covered in \cite[Proposition 7.2]{MR2129540}.
 The first main theorem of this paper is the following effective classification result for this case and we will give some examples in the first part of the paper (Section \ref{3}): \begin{thm} Let $X$ be a smooth projective rationally connected threefold $X$ with $-K_X$ nef, $n(-K_X)=3$, $\nu(-K_X)=2$.
 Suppose that the anticanonical system has no fixed part.
-Then $-K_X$ is divisible by $2$ in $Pic(X)$ and $X$ is one of the following: \begin{enumerate}[label=(\arabic*)] \item $X\to \mathbb{P}^1$ is a del Pezzo fibration with general fiber $\mathbb{P}^1\times\mathbb{P}^1$.
-Then $X\subset\mathbb{P}_{\mathbb{P}^1}(\mathcal{E})$ is an element of the linear system $|\mathcal{O}_{\mathbb{P}(\mathcal{E})}(2)+4F|$, where $F$ is a general fiber of $\pi:\mathbb{P}(\mathcal{E})\to \mathbb{P}^1$, $\mathcal{E}$ is a rank $4$ vector bundle over $\mathbb{P}^1$ and
+Then $-K_X\sim 2D$ where $D$ is a Cartier divisor, and $X$ is one of the following: \begin{enumerate}[label=\normalfont(\arabic*)] \item $X\to \mathbb{P}^1$ is a del Pezzo fibration with general fiber isomorphic to $\mathbb{P}^1\times\mathbb{P}^1$.
+Then $X\subset\mathbb{P}_{\mathbb{P}^1}(\mathcal{E})$ with